 Electric Vehicle Guide: everything you need to know about electric vehicles (EVs) including how they can save you money, how they help to improve air quality, and independent reviews of all the EVs on sale in the UK.

-Electric vehicles include pure electric vehicles, electric range-extender vehicles, and plug-in hybrids (PHEVs).
+Electric vehicles include pure electric vehicles (EVs), extended-range electric vehicles (E-REVs), and plug-in hybrids (PHEVs).

 - EVs have lower running costs (fuel and maintenance/total cost of ownership) than petrol or diesel vehicles

-- EVs have zero tailpipe CO2, NOx and particulates emissions at all times in the case of pure EVs, or have the ability for zero-emission running in the case of range-extenders or PHEVs
+- EVs have zero tailpipe CO2, NOx and particulates emissions at all times in the case of pure EVs, or have the ability for zero-emission running in the case of E-REVs or PHEVs

 - EVs are seen as a key solution to improve air quality